Bhujang in Sanskrit means serpent and asana mean pose.

 It is said that the 12 steps of the traditional Surya Namaskar are a complete practice alone.
 Each poses offering massive benefits when practiced alone as well as when practiced as part of the detoxifying sun salutation.

 In a usual yoga class in most studios or in fact any modern interpretation of yoga.
 Bhujangasana and sun salutation variations are performed in almost every single class many times.
 This should be a great thing.
 We should see many benefits and an improvement in each individual practitioner.
 Sadly this is not the case.
 If a practitioner is to practice the same thing continuously wrong for an extended period of time they will not feel the benefits and instead feel some kind of strain, injury or imbalance occur.

 So, knowing Bhujangasana is so important means that getting it right is essential.

 The Myth behind the serpent:

 This has some significance.
 The snake itself might raise alarm to many, it might signify danger.
 But this is not the meaning intended.
-Actually Shiva having made a connection and peace with the snake is a representation or symbol of a soul having overcome their fears and many other obstacles whilst finding their way along the path of spirituality.
+However Shiva having made a connection and peace with the snake is a representation or symbol of a soul having overcome their fears and many other obstacles whilst finding their way along the path of spirituality.

 To overcome this Avidya we must look deeply into ourselves and realise our true self is always there.
 Never changing and constant.
-Still and eternal in the center of the storm we have created for ourselves.
+Still and eternal in the centre of the storm we have created for ourselves.